Hemming (musician)

-Candice Martello, better known by her stage name Hemming, is an American musician and singer-songwriter.
+Candice Martello, known professionally as Hemming, is an American musician and singer-songwriter.
 Her solo career was launched via Make or Break: The Linda Perry Project.

 Career

 Formerly part of the punk duo Omar, she became a solo artist as a contestant on the VH1 reality show Make or Break: The Linda Perry Project at the suggestion of host Linda Perry.
 She was co-winner of the show, earning a recording contract.
 She released a self-titled debut album in 2015.
 That same year, she opened for Chris Cornell on his solo tour.

 Personal life

 Candice graduated from Drexel University.
 She is a lesbian, coming out publicly on Make or Break: The Linda Perry Project.